-- A = The Arts
+A = The Arts

 - B = Business Studies

 - C = Canadian and World Studies

 - E = English

 - F = French

 - G = Guidance and Career Education

 - H = Social Sciences and Humanities

-- = Interdisciplinary Studies (IDC) or Computer Studies (ICS)
+- I = Interdisciplinary Studies (IDC) or Computer Studies (ICS)

 - L = Classical Studies and International Languages or Native Languages

 - M = Mathematics

 - N = Native Studies

 - P = Health and Physical Education

-- s = Science
+- S = Science

 - T = Technological Education

-So, the first C indicates a course in Canadian and World Studies i.e. CGC is for Issues in Canadian Geography; CHC would be for Canadian History Since World War I
+For example, the first C indicates a course in Canadian and World Studies.
+The next two letters differentiate between subjects within the subject area: CGC is for Issues in Canadian Geography, and CHC would be for Canadian History Since World War I.